acodeninja/acodeninja/README.md

-# Hello 👋, I'm Lawrence, a software developer based in London.
+# Hello 👋, I'm Lawrence, a lead software engineer based in London.

 Find me on my website and the usual platforms: